-Kimberly has practiced exclusively in the area of employee benefits and executive compensation for over 30 years.
-Clients look to her for technical expertise, practical experience, and sound business judgment.
+Kimberly has practiced exclusively in the area of employee benefits and executive compensation for more than 30 years.
+Clients look to her for technical and practical experience, and sound business judgment.

 Kimberly advises for-profit and non-profit employers on employee benefits and executive compensation matters, including qualified and non-qualified retirement plans, executive compensation, welfare benefit arrangements, incentive plans, and fiduciary issues.
 Her experience includes designing and drafting plan documents and employee communications, implementing and terminating programs, and compliance in all aspects of ERISA and tax laws.

 Assisting clients with ERISA fiduciary compliance is a key aspect of Kimberly’s work.
 She advises and provides fiduciary education to boards, investment committees, and officers; drafts committee charters, resolutions, and meeting minutes; reviews investment policy statements; and assists with internal audits.
 She also helps clients avoid, prepare for, and respond to Department of Labor, IRS, and PBGC plan audits and drafts submissions for governmental voluntary correction programs.

 Kimberly works extensively with welfare plans, including self-insured health plans, cafeteria plans, and wellness programs, drafting plan documents and providing expertise on the Affordable Care Act, HIPAA, and COBRA.
 She also prepares HIPAA privacy manuals and provides in-house HIPAA training for clients.